National Nurses United’s Standards for Hospital Safety During the Covid-19 Pandemic

 Hospitals and other health care facilities have a duty to ensure a safe environment for staff and patients.
 During the Covid-19 pandemic, hospitals and other health care facilities should implement the following protective measures to prevent transmission of SARS-CoV-2 within their facilities:

-- COVID-19 VACCINES Employers should make Covid-19 vaccines readily available and accessible to all employees, at no cost.
+- COVID-19 VACCINES Employers should make Covid-19 vaccines, including boosters, readily available and accessible to all employees, at no cost.
 Surveillance testing, isolation, precautionary leave, respiratory protection, and other PPE should remain in place, irrespective of vaccination status.
 Covid-19 vaccines are one important element, but by themselves are not enough to combat this pandemic.
 Preventing SARS-CoV-2 transmission while increasing vaccination must happen concurrently to maintain the current level of protection that Covid vaccines provide.
 Failure to prevent widespread transmission will result in further evolution and spread of variants of concern that evade vaccine protection.

 - PATIENT SCREENING All patients should be considered possible Covid-19 cases until confidently ruled out as non-Covid-19 patients or confirmed as Covid-19 patients, irrespective of vaccination status.
 Hospitals must screen all patients using a combination of testing, symptom screening, and epidemiologic history.
 Since vaccinated patients may still be able to transmit the virus, this screening should be done regardless of vaccination status or in addition to verification of vaccination status.
 Patients should then be directed to the appropriate zones of the facility (see next bullet point).
 Hospitals cannot rely solely on testing or symptom screening to identify Covid-19 patients because asymptomatic/pre-symptomatic cases are a significant source of transmission, and testing is often unreliable.
 Any exposure history (e.g., contact with a Covid-19 case, recent travel, or other possible exposure) should be considered when assigning patients to a designated area.
 Even with a negative diagnostic test, some patients should be classified as possible Covid-19 cases either due to symptoms or recent exposure.